James-VT/MS2_Gloucestershire_Battlefields/README.md

 ### Tutorials

 [Build A Quiz App With JavaScript](https://www.youtube.com/watch?v=riDzcEQbX6k&t=379s) from the channel Web Dev Simplified was extremely helpful for the creation of the site's quiz.
-I have edited the code heavily while building the quiz in quiz.js but some key chunks of code remain in that file.
+I have edited the code heavily while building the quiz in quiz.js but I begun by taking some ideas from that tutorial and building from there.

 ### Wireframes